leodeslf/leaf/Eloquent_JavaScript.md

 ### String match

-- Strings have a `match` method that behaves similarly.
+Strings have a `match` method that behaves similarly.

+Example:

 ```JavaScript
 console.log('Number is 12'.match(/\d+/));